Photos by Daniel Johnson

 The spirit of contribution always extremely central to Natalie’s life work she continued to support the nations largest weekly poetry venue, Da’ Poetry Lounge (the venue she began in) nearly every week since 2003.
 As a result of that commitment and dedication in 2010, she become the first female producer and host in the 16-year history.
 That same year, Natalie developed and facilitated innovative poetry programs for under-resourced youth as Director of Poetry for Collective Voices Foundation, teaching eight classes a week at five different schools.

-Natalie currently lives in Los Angeles.
-She enjoys love notes, working in the middle of the night, waking up after 10 a.m., black tea, spending Sunday’s in love and being promptly paid for her art.
+Natalie resides in Los Angeles.
+She enjoys love notes, working in the middle of the night, waking up after 10 a.m., black tea, baths, spending Sunday’s in love and being promptly paid for her art.